Swammers8/swammers8.github.io/assets/footprintingEasy.md

 Nmap done: 1 IP address (1 host up) scanned in 97.26 seconds
 ```

 We have 4 ports open.
 FTP, SSH, DNS, and then seemingly a second FTP server.
-The one on port 2121 Has a custom banner of `Ceils FTP`.
+The one on port 2121 has a custom banner of `Ceils FTP`.
 Let's first try our creds on SSH

 ```